Nickzy360/100-days-of-python/readme.md

 99. **Portfolio CMS** – A content management system to manage your portfolio.
 100. **Bookstore** – Create an online bookstore where users can browse, buy, and review books.

 These projects should give you a well-rounded portfolio showcasing various skills.
 You can adjust complexity based on your learning goals and experience level.
-Feel free to combine or extend projects for more depth!#   1 0 0 - d a y s - o f - p y t h o n  
+Feel free to combine or extend projects for more depth!
- #   1 0 0 - d a y s - o f - p y t h o n  
- 